Kampala–Jinja Highway

 Nile Bridge in Jinja City Along Kampala-Jinja Highway.

 The Kampala–Jinja Highway is a road in Uganda, connecting the cities of Kampala and Jinja.
 Sometimes referred to as Kampala–Jinja Road, it is a busy road, with several towns, trading centers and other points of interest along the way.
 As of October 2016, a new, wider, four-lane dual carriageway expressway, the Kampala–Jinja Expressway, is proposed to be constructed south of the present highway to relieve traffic and complement existing transport infrastructure between Kampala and Jinja.

 Location

 The highway stretches from Kampala, Uganda's capital and largest city, to Jinja, the country's second largest commercial center, a distance of approximately 80 km.

-The coordinates of this highway near the town of Lugazi are:0°22'27.0"N, 32°54'56.0"E (Latitude:0.374175; Longitude:32.915550).

 Overview

 The highway is an all-weather tarmac single carriageway road in good condition.
 The highway forms a section of the Northern Corridor, a road system that connects the East African cities of Bujumbura, in Burundi, Kigali, in Rwanda and Kampala, in Uganda to Nairobi, in Kenya and ultimately to the Kenyan port of Mombasa.
 The road is a vital commercial link to the outside world for the three land-locked countries.
 It is also a vital road link to the sea, for many parts of eastern Democratic Republic of the Congo.